zys864/rustlang-cn/docs/office/rust/cargo/faq.md

 the network as a previous command has been run to ensure that network activity shouldn't be necessary.

-For more information about vendoring, see documentation on [source replacement][replace].
+For more information about vendoring, see documentation on **source replacement**

-[replace]: reference/source-replacement.html